 Chances are that we may see some kind of social hub come from the search engine in the future that may help centralize many of their social features.

-It’s possible that it may take on an appearance like the one shown in this patent filing, but we won’t know for certain until Google’s ready to bring their social pieces together in one place as one Google social network.
+It may take on an appearance like the one shown in this patent filing, but we won’t know for certain until Google’s ready to bring their social pieces together in one place as one Google social network.

-The patent filing’s description and screenshots don’t seem to integrate as many of Google’s present social features together as I might like to see, based upon what Google already offers, including things like personalized My Maps.
+The patent filing’s description and screenshots don’t seem to integrate as many of Google’s present social features as I might like to see, based upon what Google already offers, including things like personalized My Maps.